Participate

 Short film workshop

 Being part of a film is the big dream of many children and young people.
-This dream can come true at the 30th International Children’s Cinema Festival Schwäbisch Gmünd.
+This dream can come true at the 31st International Children’s Cinema Festival Schwäbisch Gmünd.
 A short film was shot under professional guidance by the Stuttgart film production company “teamWERK”.
 Young acting talent and a crew for direction, camera, lighting and sound are being sought for this.
-The production will be presented at the big gala of the Children’s Cinema Festival on 25 March in the Traumpalast Schwäbisch Gmünd.
+The production will be presented at the big gala of the Children’s Cinema Festival on 16th of March in the Traumpalast Schwäbisch Gmünd.

 Screenwriting workshop